Article

 • Responding to change over following a plan

-Agile leaders strive to create human-centric, efficient environments where employees and customers can thrive.
+The Agile Manifesto’s purpose is to support agile leaders in creating human-centric, efficient environments where employees and customers can thrive.

 The 12 Agile Principles